ymlai87416/drlnd-project3/Report.md

 At episode 800-900, 110 and 1400-1600, the agents get an average score bigger than +0.5

-Here is trained model in action [link](https://youtu.be/Y33TTszuRwI)
+Here is the trained model in action [link](https://youtu.be/Y33TTszuRwI)

 ```
 Score (max over agents) from episode 1: 2.600000038743019